JeppW/wpextract/README.md

 Note: This issue is public.
 Public ticket available at https://core.trac.wordpress.org/ticket/53784.

+__Update__: This issue was assigned CVE-2023-5561 and has been fixed in WordPress version 6.3.2.

 ## Usage
 Run the Python script and specify the URL of the target WordPress site.